 Vice Chair, Suzanne Trottier is the vice-president of Indigenous trust services with First Nations Bank Trust.
 Trottier is a proud Métis who grew up in Manitoba with maternal roots to the Lake Manitoba First Nation.
 Previously, she was the director of capacity development and intervention with the First Nations Financial Management Board and vice-president of Ernst & Young Corporate Finance Inc. Active in her community, Trottier is a board member and member of the Risk Committee and the Audit Committee for the Business Development Bank of Canada.
 Previously, she was treasurer for North Fraser Métis Association and Actions Enfrance.
 Trottier was also a board member of Aboriginal Finance Officers Association of Quebec and a committee member for the National Financial Literacy Committee and the National Indigenous Financial Literacy Committee.
 She is a chartered financial analyst and an ICD.D with the Institute of Corporate Directors.
 Trottier holds a master of business administration in finance from the University of Western Ontario and a bachelor of arts in sociology from the University of Manitoba.

-Kevin Campbell is the managing director of investment banking and is on the board of directors of Haywood Securities, a Vancouver-based investment dealer.
-He also serves as a member of the Provincial Child Care Council and as chairman of the Lochmaddy Foundation.
-Campbell has previously served on the B.C.
-Emerging Economy Task Force, the board of the Vancouver International Film Festival and the board of the Lundin Foundation.
+Kevin Campbell is the managing director of investment banking and is on the board of directors of Haywood Securities Inc., a Vancouver-based investment dealer.
+He is also founder and chair of the Altruition Scholarship Foundation.
+Campbell has previously served on the Provincial Child Care Council and B.C.
+Emerging Economy Task Force, as well as the boards of the Vancouver International Film Festival and Lundin Foundation.